werf/werf/docs/pages/how_to/gitlab_ci_cd_integration.md

 * Kubernetes cluster and the kubectl CLI tool configured to communicate with the cluster;
 * Server with GitLab above 10.x version (or account on [SaaS GitLab](https://gitlab.com/));
 * Docker registry (GitLab embedded or somewhere else);
-* An application you can successfully build and deploy with werf;
+* An application you can successfully build and deploy with Werf.

 ## Infrastructure